dynamsoft-docs/capture-vision-docs/parameters/reference/capture-vision-template/timeout.md

 # Timeout

-Defines the maximum amount of time (in milliseconds) that should be spent processing each image or frame.
+Parameter `Timeout` defines the maximum amount of time (in milliseconds) that should be spent processing each image or frame.
 It does not include the time taken to load/decode an image from disk into memory.

 ## Example